Parvis Klavertje 4

 What does this mean for the residents?

-At previous consultation moments, we noted that more road safety and pleasant meeting space are important needs in the neighborhood.
-In order to be able to realize this, to be able to widen the footpath and plant additional trees, we will have to delete 43 parking spaces.
+At previous consultation moments, we noted that more road safety and pleasant meeting space are important needs in the neighbourhood.
+In order to be able to realize this, to be able to widen the footpath and plant additional trees, we will have to delete 36 parking spaces.

 The Avenue de l'Héliport remains a two-way street.
 All existing accesses are preserved, namely: